anvitsaxena/CMPE-282-EData/README.md

-# CMPE-282-EData
-This is the final project for my course CMPE 282 - Cloud Services.

-• Developed Website for Employees Data visualization.
+# EData - Employee Data

+- Implemented continuous integration usign Jenkins.
-• Implemented Single Sign On (SSO) using Auth0 and OneLogin in node.js.
+- Developed Single Sign On (SSO) using Auth0 and OneLogin.

-• Used Jenkins for continuous integration.

-• Used Selenium for automation.

-• Technologies: Node.js, Express, Amazon EC2, Auth0, OneLogin, Jenkins, GitHub, Selenium, PHP, Apache Server, JavaScript, MYSQL, AJAX, CSS, HTML
+- Used Auth0's libraries in node.js.
+- User can login using his/her Google and GitHub Account.
+- User can see details of Employee Database using Various Types of Charts.